SwapnilPurohit/SOR_26/README.md

 ![alt text][image20]

 #### Sensor Fusion with EKF

+> **In short:** No single sensor is perfectly reliable — wheel odometry drifts (e.g. wheel slip), IMU drifts too.
+The Extended Kalman Filter (EKF) blends multiple noisy sensor readings (odometry + IMU) into one smarter, more accurate position estimate.
+This is "sensor fusion."

 **Sensor fusion** combines data from multiple sensors to get a more accurate, complete picture than any single sensor alone.